 To make the loaf

-- In the bowl of a stand mixer, cream together the butter and sugar.
-Add the eggs and blend.
+- In the bowl of a stand mixer, cream together the butter and sugar until light and fluffy, about 4-5 minutes.
+Add the eggs and mix well.

 - In a medium bowl, sift together the flour, baking powder and salt.
 Gradually add the dry mixture to the butter mixture, alternating with the iced tea, until all of the dry ingredients and the ice tea have been incorporated.

-- Pour the batter into the prepared loaf pan and bake for 40 minutes or until a toothpick inserted into the center of the loaf comes out clean.
+- Pour the batter into the prepared loaf pan and bake for 40 to 45 minutes (baking time will vary based on your loaf pan) or until a toothpick inserted into the center of the loaf comes out clean.
+Do not over-bake.

 - Remove the loaf from the oven and let cool – removing the loaf from the pan after about 10 minutes to finish cooling.